GammaG/OSCP_Notes/readme.md

 If sudo -l shows tty is missing try to get a shell by using this: https://netsec.ws/?p=337

+!exchange sh for bash

 *Upgrade TTY further*

 Enables autocomplete in reverse shell and so on

-Close the connection Strg + c
+Close the connection Strg + z

     stty raw -echo
     fg + enter (twice)